ABOUT THIS AND THAT

 The decreases from 2011 to 2013 are the result of Google changing its rankings systems in an effort to limit content farms.
 Unfortunately, one of the unexpected side effects of Google's new algorithym was lower rankings for content-rich, non-commercial sites like THIS AND THAT.
 The massive increase in YouTube views in 2015 was half the result of one of the video's going mini-viral.
 In 21 days it was viewed over 1,000,000 times.
 Without this the 2015 total would have been closer to 767,000 views and the combined website and YouTube view total would have been 3,231,709.

-2016 was the single greatest year of growth for the site with 31 new pages, updates to 22 existing pages and 135 new YouTube videos.
-The total number of people visiting the site in 2016 decreased significantly.
-I believe the cause is the mass migration of people away from traditional text based web pages to the more entertaining videos available on YouTube.
+2019 was a good year of growth for the site with 3 new pages, updates to 8 existing pages and 61 new YouTube videos.
+The total number of people visiting the original text-based site in 2019 decreased slightly.
+I believe the cause is the mass migration of people away from traditional text-based web pages to the more entertaining videos available on YouTube.
 Another reason people are turning away from web pages is that commercial ventures have figured out how to work the system so they dominate Google searches.
 It's getting very difficult to find good information sites.
 YouTube, on the other hand, isn't so compromised.

 Victorian Servant Wages